afsc-assessments/ebswp_2023/doc/EBSpollock.md

 The SSC recommended that a detailed review of the support for retaining the EBS Pollock assessment in Tier 1 versus reclassifying it as Tier 3 be pursued in the 2020 assessment.

-    _We added a trade-off table between the applications of these two approaches._
+    _We evaluated factors affecting the Tier classification._

-The SSC had a number of recommendations for additional research supporting this assessment:
+*The SSC had a number of recommendations for additional research supporting this assessment:*

-  *   The SSC encourages further investigation of the apparent shift between a clear 2012 year-class to mixed 2012-2013 year classes in the data, suggestive of potentially variable ageing bias.
+The SSC encourages further investigation of the apparent shift between a clear 2012 year-class to mixed 2012-2013 year classes in the data, suggestive of potentially variable ageing bias.

-     - _The 2019 fishery age data shows XXX relative proportion of these two year classes in the data..._
+  - _The newly available 2019 fishery age data shows a similar relative proportion of these two year classes; this suggests (based on earlier inquiries with the age-determination experts) that this pattern is reasonable._

-  *   Noting the work in deriving an external estimate of temporal variability in catchability for the bottom trawl survey (relative to the acoustic survey) due to vertical availability, the SSC noted that catchability would logically also vary for the acoustic survey.
-The SSC encourages further work to develop the simultaneous modelling of these two surveys, accounting for vertical and distributional shifts (including into the NBS).
+Noting the work in deriving an external estimate of temporal variability in catchability for the bottom trawl survey (relative to the acoustic survey) due to vertical availability,
+     the SSC noted that catchability would logically also vary for the acoustic survey.
+The SSC encourages further work to develop the simultaneous modelling of these two surveys, accounting for vertical and distributional shifts (including into the northern Bering Sea survey area; NBS).
 When sufficiently explored, the SSC looks forward to assessment model configurations that explore the use of a time-series from this method.

   - _Work on this topic has stalled since survey model efforts focus on methods to incorporate the new Sail Drone acoustic data._

-  *   The SSC supports ongoing genetic studies to determine the relationship between pollock in the NBS and EBS, as well as other surrounding regions (AI, GOA).
+The SSC supports ongoing genetic studies to determine the relationship between pollock in the NBS and EBS,  as well as other surrounding regions (AI, GOA).

   - _A post doctoral research has been assigned to undertake this work but progress has been limited due to lab access_

-  *   The SSC supports the continued use of a formal decision table to illustrate risks of alternative harvest strategies.
+The SSC supports the continued use of a formal decision table to illustrate risks of alternative harvest strategies.

   - _This is again included in this year's assessment report_

-  *   The SSC supports the GPT’s recommendation to revisit the treatment of all variance parameters in the next assessment, particularly those that are set at fixed values (e.g., the value of 0.2 for the acoustic survey).
+The SSC supports the GPT’s recommendation to revisit the treatment of all variance parameters
+      in the next assessment, particularly those that are set at fixed values (e.g., the value of 0.2 for the acoustic survey).

-     - _This planned activity is only partially underway._
+  - _This planned activity is only partially underway and will include process error parameters._

-  * 	The SSC also looks forward to estimates of movement and abundance along the U.S.-Russia EEZ boundary based on echosounders fixed to moorings in this area.
+The SSC also looks forward to estimates of movement and abundance along the US-Russia EEZ
+      boundary based on echosounders fixed to moorings in this area.

-     - _The moored sounders have been recovered in September 2020 but the data have yet to be processed_
+  - _The moored sounders have been recovered in September 2020 but the data have yet to be processed._

-From previous requests
+*From previous requests:*

-Re-examine the geographic subset of data currently used to develop the AVO index, specifically to see if including Bristol Bay data improves the correlation
+Re-examine the geographic subset of data currently used to develop the AVO index, specifically to see if including Bristol Bay data improves the correlation.

    - _Work on this continues but was given lower priority given that the AVO was not part of this year's assessment_

 Explore “A” season trends in mean weight at length with a GAM or similar technique, to determine if the trends are either predominantly